 Drainage patterns in the vicinity will not be significantly impacted.
-Runoff from the filled site will be similar to what are existing drainage patterns.
+Runoff from the filled site will be similar to the existing drainage patterns.
 Any change to runoff rate will be mitigated.

-The intention is to infiltrate all the stormwater in dispersed biocell/detention chamber facilities d.
+d.
 Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: